What is Saas vs Perpetual License?

 Big corporations that have resources available can set up their own software development and write their own software to meet their specific needs.
 However, the majority of the businesses must rely on niche-specific software available in the marketplace.

 The traditional way of acquiring software is to buy the perpetual usage license with the option to buy support and updates.
 With the advancement of the world wide web and internet, however a new business model for software sales has emerged, it is called SaaS (Software as a Service) model.

 In this article, we will discuss the pros and cons of both models with the objective to help you to select the best software for your training institute.
 So, let us look at SaaS vs Perpetual License

 Perpetual License Model

 This is also referred as on-premises software.
-Trainer sells the right to use a software version, added with some level of technical support and future updates.
+Vendor sells the right to use a software version, added with some level of technical support and future updates.
 Users can use the software perpetually while enjoying the additional benefits of technical support and free updates to the software for an agreed time frame that may last one year to a couple of years.
 However, when the agreed term period for free updates is over, the user does not get free updates until the user upgrades the license by paying the upgrade price.
 Same way extension for technical support can be added by paying more.

 Pay Once, Use Forever

 This is both true and wrong at the same time.
 You pay for license only once but how about tech support and software updates, security patches etc..
 Now a days any software rarely works in isolation.
 In order to work smoothly and safely, You will need to keep up with operating system, security and other related software updates.
 Hardware does not last forever either, What if you need to replace hardware and new hardware does not support old technologies that your software is running on?
 In general, both hardware and software (in terms of technology) have shelf life and eventually it will get over requiring you to upgrade or replace.